on June 15, 2022 (last modified on December 1, 2022) • 14 minute read

 In addition to embracing our robot overloads (i.e. automation), you also reduce human error.

 For example, it is easy for a human to type a “3” instead of a “2” in a financial spreadsheet.
 This can have huge implications on your company’s financial reports.
-Embracing automation eliminates a lot of that.
+Embracing automation by implementing financial reporting software eliminates a lot of that.

 “I use dashboard software to view my company’s data in a single interface,” says Sonia Navarro of Navarro Paving.
 “Previously, I used a manual reporting process to overview company-wide updates.
 This consisted of sending out memos and faxes to relevant departments.
 It was then their duty to compile information in an easy-to-understand form.
 This was often difficult to achieve and took hours at a stretch to assemble.